beeware/briefcase/docs/reference/platforms/android.rst

 Android
 =======

 When generating an Android project, Briefcase produces a Gradle project.
-Note that the GUI frameworks PySide2 and PursuedPyBear are not supported.

 Icon format
 ===========